iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## BriefcaseManager changes

-This version changes the approach to storing Briefcase and Checkpoint files in the local cache.
-Now, BriefcaseManager will create a subdirectory from the root directory supplied in [BriefcaseManager.initialize]($backend) for each iModelId, and then folders called "Briefcases" and "Checkpoints" from there.
-For backwards compatibility, the previous locations are checked for Briefcase and Checkpoint files created by older versions.
+This version changes the approach to storing Briefcase and Checkpoint files in the local disk cache.
+Now, [BriefcaseManager]($backend) will create a subdirectory from the root directory supplied in [BriefcaseManager.initialize]($backend) for each iModelId, and then folders called `briefcases` and `checkpoints` within that folder.
+The Briefcase and Checkpoint files themselves are named with the `BriefcaseId` and `ChangeSetId` respectively.
+For backwards compatibility, when searching for local files, the previous locations are checked for briefcase and checkpoint files created by older versions.
 This check will be removed in a future version.

 Several methods on the @beta class [BriefcaseManager]($backend) have been changed to simplify how local Briefcase files are acquired and managed.
-Previously the location and name of the local files holding Briefcases was hidden behind a local in-memory cache.
-Now, the [BriefcaseDb.open]($backend) method takes an argument that specifies the fileName.
+Previously the location and name of the local files holding Briefcases was hidden behind a local in-memory cache that complicated the API.
+Now, the [BriefcaseDb.open]($backend) method takes an argument that specifies the file name.
 This makes working with local Briefcases much simpler.
+BriefcaseManager's role is limited to acquiring and releasing briefcases, and for dowloading, uploading, and applying changesets.
+Note that the frontend APIs have not changed, so the impact of this change to the beta APIs should be limited.

-Note that the frontend APIs have not changed, so the impact of beta change to the beta apis should be limited.
-Also, the @internal class NativeApp has several changed methods, so some refactoring may be necessary to react to those changes for anyone implementing native applications using this internal api.
+Also, the `@internal` class [NativeApp]($frontend) has several changed methods, so some refactoring may be necessary to react to those changes for anyone implementing native applications using this internal API.

 ## Globe location tool fixes